 Despite the year’s challenges, the hunting seasons have been largely unaffected this year.
 DNREC provides an online permitting process.
 Participating hunters are asked to follow all safety guidelines and recommendations from the state as well as butcher shops when making donations.
 Since the drop-off coolers are located outdoors and are not staffed, there has been no need to modify this process.

-As we enter a season of thanksgiving, we are reminded that without the hunter donations, butcher and SCC participation, and food bank operations, the SAH program would not be possible.
-We are incredibly grateful to all those involved in the work that goes into making SAH a success.
+As we enter a season of thanksgiving, we are reminded that without the hunter donations, butcher and SCC participation, and food bank operations, the program would not be possible.
+We are incredibly grateful to all those involved in the work that goes into making Hunters Against Hunger a success.